 “We are thrilled to recognize the nominees for the 2022 awards and celebrate their outstanding achievements,” said Emilie Williams Knight, Ed.D., President and CEO of TRA and TRF.
 “The nominees represent restaurants from across the state of Texas, and each has demonstrated inspiring levels of dedication and excellence in their work.
 All of us at the Texas Restaurant Association look forward to recognizing these pioneers and industry leaders at the Texas Restaurant Awards at dallas.”

 This award recognizes the hard work required to open a restaurant.
 This person or concept is promising with ambitious goals and the courage to achieve them.

 Texas is huge and filled with incredible talent.
 This award is designed to highlight successful and creative restaurateurs and chefs whose concepts are not located in one of the four major metropolitan areas (Houstondallas, San AntonioWhere Austin).

 EXCEPTIONAL RESTAURANT AWARD

 Each year, restaurateurs across the state are honored for their work in their communities, their leadership and their entrepreneurial spirit.
-The finalists for this award come from the group of winners of the Outstanding Restaurateur Awards, chosen by the 23 individual chapters that make up the Texas Restaurant Association.
+The finalists for this award come from the group of Outstanding Restaurateur Awards winners, chosen by the 23 individual chapters that make up the Texas Restaurant Association.

 HALL OF HONOR